 “It’s not a serious proposal,” Bush said.
 “It will push the Arab world away when we need them to engage.”

 “Trump is great at one-liners,” Bush continued.
-“But he is a chaos candidate.”
+“But he is a CHAOS CANDIDATE.”

 Saying "You're fired!" won Donald Trump stardom on reality TV but it's not likely to end the crazy in his embattled presidential campaign.
 Trump's firing, dismissal, purge, acceptance of resignation, ambiguous goodbye — whatever you want to call it — of his hot-headed, loose-with-his-hands campaign manager Corey Lewandowski on Monday is just the latest effort to bring a semblance of order to a chaotic campaign machine.

-Donald Trump said at a rally Wednesday his campaign has never been so well united - but those close to him say otherwise.
+Donald Trump said at a rally Wednesday that his campaign has never been so well united - but those close to him say otherwise.
 Fellow Republicans are starting to turn on Trump and his own running mate, Mike Pence, is contradicting Trump by endorsing John McCain and Paul Ryan.

 Seeking to move past the tumult that has damaged his campaign since he accepted the GOP presidential nomination, Donald Trump tried this week to broaden his appeal and sow the seeds for a competitive fall race against Hillary Clinton.